SBU-CSE-416/votifier/README.md

 - cd into client directory, run $npm install
 - cd into server directory, run $npm install
-- to run the development view, run $npm start
+- to run the development view, cd into client and run $npm start